contentstack/contentstack-android/README.md

 or [Eclipse](https://eclipse.org/downloads/eclipse-packages/?show_instructions=TRUE).

 ### Setup and Installation
-To use the Contentstack Java SDK to your existing project, perform the steps given below:
+To use the Contentstack Android SDK to your existing project, perform the steps given below:

 1. **Gradle**
 ```